scylladb/scylla-manager/docs/source/add-a-cluster.rst

 There is no need to perform any action in Scylla Manager after removing a node or datacenter from a Scylla cluster.

-.. note:: If you are removing the cluster from Scylla Manager and you are using Scylla Monitoring, refer to :monitor_lst:`Prometheus Target List </monitoring_stack/#procedure>` for more information.
+.. note:: If you are removing the cluster from Scylla Manager and you are using Scylla Monitoring, refer to `targets example <http://scylladb.github.io/scylla-monitoring/master/monitoring_stack.html#configure-scylla-nodes-from-files>`_ for more information.

 See Also
 ========